takara-ai/papers-tools/README.md

 ## Contributing

 We welcome contributions from the community!
-Please refer to the [Contributing Guidelines](/CONTRIBUTING.MD) in our Wiki for more information.
+Please refer to the [Contributing Guidelines](/CONTRIBUTING.MD) for more information.

 ## 📢 Announcements